-- QIO staff with specific credentials required by their position description will provide a copy of their current credential status, and subsequent renewals to the Director of Clinical Care Review and QI and Human Resources.
+- QIO staff with specific credentials required by their position description will provide a copy of their current credential status, and subsequent renewals to the Director of Clinical Care Review & QI and Human Resources.
 QIO staff are required to report an adverse change in the status of a required credential within three business days of receiving notice from the credentialing authority.
-Staff may submit a notice of adverse change in a credential by any format, and will submit a plan to bring the credential into compliance with the requirement of their PD.
+Staff may submit a notice of adverse change in a credential by any format, and will submit a plan to bring the credential into compliance with the requirement of their position description (PD).

 - Ability to sit for extended periods of time.